chucnorrisful/easy-transfer/README.md

 - Press the colorful "Upload" Button
  <br>  -> the selected files will be copied to your PC
 - Find uploaded files on your PC in the ./data directory (next to **easy-transfer.exe** file)

+*Linux & MacOS: the executable does not have a .exe file ending, otherwise it is very similar.*

 ## Capabilities / Limitations
 The transmission only works if your phone / device is in the same